View All

 Blockchain is becoming increasingly important in the financial sector and is no different in asset management.
 Asset management, in general, refers to the managing and trading of various assets that a person may possess, such as fixed income, real estate, stock, mutual funds, commodities, and other alternative investments.

 Normal asset management trade methods may be quite expensive, especially if the trading includes numerous nations and cross-border payments.
-Blockchain can greatly assist in such cases because it eliminates the need for middlemen such as brokers, custodians, settlement managers, etc. Instead, blockchain technology offers a clear and transparent approach that eliminates the possibility of inaccuracy.
+Blockchain can greatly assist in such cases because it eliminates the need for middlemen such as brokers, custodians, settlement managers, etc. Instead, blockchain applications find an important place offering a clear and transparent approach that eliminates the possibility of inaccuracy.

 9. Blockchain applications for anti-money laundering